Frequently Asked Questions

 By setting SBTs with SBTN, companies can meet the requirements of disclosure frameworks such as GRI, CDP, TCFD and TNFD (in development), and demonstrate to the investor community that their company is addressing and managing their impacts and dependencies on nature.

 SBTN and TNFD share the same vision: transforming business models toward a nature positive economy, based on the best available science.
 SBTN is equipping companies with the guidance to set science-based targets for nature.
-TNFD, in turn, is working to create a framework for companies and financial institutions to manage and disclose their nature-related risks.
-SBTN and TNFD are working actively together (SBTN is one of 16 TNFD Knowledge Partners) to ensure alignment in the way those nature-related risks are understood, framed, and addressed by companies and financial institutions, so they can incorporate nature into their decision-making processes in the most impactful and efficient way.
+TNFD, in turn, has created a framework for companies and financial institutions to manage and disclose their nature-related risks.
+SBTN and TNFD are working actively together (SBTN is one of TNFD’s Knowledge Partners) to ensure alignment in the way those nature-related risks are understood, framed, and addressed by companies and financial institutions, so they can incorporate nature into their decision-making processes in the most impactful and efficient way.

 Public institutions are critical to solving the dual crises of climate change and nature loss.